RoryBarnes/HillStability/README.rst

 =========================

 This code calculates the relative proximity of a three-body system to "Hill stability."
-A Hill stable system is one for which the ordering of the planets remains constant, i.e. the most distant body may escape to infinity and the system would still be Hill stable.
-Hill stability may be calculated for any system, but this code is optimized for planetary systems `Barnes, R. &
+A Hill stable system is one for which the ordering of the bodies remains constant, i.e. the most distant body may escape to infinity and the system would still be considered "Hill stable."
+Hill stability may be calculated for any three-body system, but this code is optimized for planetary systems and was first used in `Barnes, R. &
 Greenberg, R. (2006) <https://ui.adsabs.harvard.edu/abs/2006ApJ...647L.163B/abstract>`_.

 To compile: